STATE OF NEBRASKA, APPELLEE, V. LINDSAY A. FRENCH, APPELLANT.

-Supreme Court of Nebraska.
+Supreme Court of Nebraska

-Paul L. Douglas, Atty.
-Gen., Judy K. Hoffman, Asst.
-Atty.
-Gen., Lincoln, for appellee.
+Paul L. Douglas, Attorney General, and Judy K. Hoffman, for appellee.

-Heard before WHITE, C. J., and SPENCER, BOSLAUGH, McCOWN, CLINTON, BRODKEY, and WHITE, JJ.
+Heard before WHITE, C. J., SPENCER, BOSLAUGH, MCCOWN, CLINTON, BRODKEY, and WHITE, JJ.

-SPENCER, Justice.
+SPENCER, J.

-Appellant, Lindsay A. French, appeals from the denial of his motion for a new trial on the ground of newly discovered evidence under section 29-2101(5), R.R.S.
-1943.
-We affirm.
+Appellant, Lindsay A. French, appeals from the denial of his motion for a new trial on the ground of newly discovered evidence under

 French was originally charged with four counts of delivery of a controlled substance.
 Two of the counts involved morning sales and two involved evening sales.
-Alibi evidence was adduced as to the latter.
-The same undercover agent, Dennis Landrie, a convicted felon, testified to all the sales.
-The jury convicted French on the two morning sales but returned a verdict of not guilty on the evening sales.
-The conviction was affirmed by this court on December 24, 1975.
-State v.
-French, 195 Neb.
-88, 236 N.W.2d 832.
+Alibi evidence was adduced as to the

-Subsequent to the affirmance by this court, defendant filed a motion for a new trial on the ground of newly discovered evidence under section 29-2101(5), R.R.S.
-1943.
-Defendant's motion is premised on Dennis Landrie's involvement with one Bruce Bamford.
+Subsequent to the affirmance by this court, defendant filed a motion for a new trial on the ground of newly discovered evidence under

 In support of his motion for new trial the defendant offered: (1) Transcript of preliminary hearing in the case of State v.
-Bruce Bamford, held on June 18, 1975, where Dennis Landrie testified at preliminary hearing that Landrie bought amphetamines and cocaine from Bamford on December 20 and 28, 1974; (2) affidavit of Bruce Bamford denying the sales of said dates; (3) affidavit of Jerry Davis that he was the individual who sold Landrie the 4,000 amphetamine tablets for which Bamford was charged; and (4) other affidavits in support of Bamford's alibi defense as to both dates.
+Bruce Bamford, held on June 18, 1975, where Dennis Landrie testified at preliminary hearing that Landrie bought amphetamines and cocaine from Bamford on December 20 and 28, 1974; (2) affidavit of Bruce Bamford denying the sales on said dates; (3) affidavit of Jerry Davis that he was the individual who sold Landrie the 4,000 amphetamine tablets for which Bamford was charged; and (4) other affidavits in support of Bamford‘s alibi defense as to both dates.

 The trial court denied the motion for a new trial.
 It concluded defendant‘s evidence would not be admissible in the event of a retrial herein.
 It further found in any event it was not of such a character as to probably result in a different verdict for the defendant.

 We have repeatedly held a motion for a new trial on the ground of newly discovered evidence is addressed to the sound discretion of the trial court and unless an abuse of discretion is shown its determination will not be disturbed on appeal.
 State v.
 Evans, 187 Neb.
-474, 192 N.W.2d 145 (1971).
+474, 192 N.W.
+2d 145 (1971).

 In Finnern v.
 Bruner, 170 Neb.
-170, 101 N.W.2d 905 (1960), this court said: "The law does not, however, favor new trials on the ground of newly discovered evidence. * * * The newly discovered evidence must be of such a nature that if offered and admitted at the former trial it probably would have produced a substantial difference in result.
+170, 101 N.W.
+2d 905 (1960), this court said: “The law does not, however, favor new trials on the ground of newly discovered evidence. * * * The newly discovered evidence must be of such a nature that if offered and admitted at the former trial it probably would have produced a substantial difference in result.
 Such evidence must be competent, material, and credible, and not merely cumulative.
-It must involve something other than the credibility of witnesses who testified at the former trial."
+It must involve something other than the credibility of witnesses who testified at the former trial.”

 In reviewing the record, we cannot say the trial judge abused his discretion in holding the evidence, even if admissible, would not be so potent as to probably result in a different verdict.
-The burden was on defendant to show the alleged newly discovered evidence was of such substantial nature that if it had been received in the original trial, it would probably have changed the result.
+The burden was on defendant to show the alleged newly discovered evidence was of such a substantial nature that if it had been received in the original trial, it would probably have changed the result.
 No such showing was made.
-The trial court, after a full hearing, came to the conclusion that the defendant's motion for a new trial was not meritorious.
+The trial court, after a full hearing, came to the conclusion that the defendant‘s motion for a new trial was not meritorious.
 We cannot say he was wrong in this conclusion.

 The judgment is affirmed.